pagekit/docs/view-response.md

 ## Render a view

-Use the `@View` annotation to determine which view file should be rendered.
+Use the `@Response` annotation to determine which view file should be rendered.
 The action method returns an array with data the template engine will use to render the view file.
 Note how `head.title` is a special value used to render as the page's `<title>`.